 YEAR 4 (LEVEL 6)

 At Level 6, students will acquire a critical understanding and application of the higher level concepts, principles and theories in engineering, as well as a critical understanding and explanation of advanced topics in composite materials, design, modelling/simulation, and advanced renewable technologies.
 You will use the knowledge and skills you have acquired to do an individual project.

-- Engineering Modelling & Simulation - Develop an understanding of the analytical skills and knowledge required in the engineering design process and how it can be improved through the use of engineering modelling and simulations.
-This module develops industry standard software techniques to model and solve specific engineering problems.
-Typical software examples might be CATIA V5 and ANSYS for mechanically related programmes, and MATLAB, SIMULINK and VEE for Electrically related programmes.
+- Option 1 Mechanical Engineering Modelling and simulation / Option 2 Electrical and electronic engineering modelling and simulation: To develop an understanding of the analytical skills and knowledge required in the engineering design process and how it can be improved through the use of engineering modelling and simulations.
+This module develops industry-standard software techniques to model and solve specific engineering problems.
+Typical software examples might be CATIA V5 and ANSYS for Mechanically related programmes, and MATLAB, SIMULINK and VEE for Electrically related programmes.

 The information listed in this section is an overview of the academic content of the programme that will take the form of either core or option modules.
 Modules are designated as core or option in accordance with professional body requirements and internal academic framework review, so may be subject to change.

 Entry requirements & applying

 The academic requirements for the course are 48-72 UCAS tariff points at GCE A-level or equivalent.
 In addition, passes at GCSE in Maths and English/Welsh (First Language) at grade C/4 or above are normally expected.